andrew/ultimate-awesome/README.md

 - [awesome-commodore-resources](https://github.com/mcicolella/awesome-commodore-resources) - Awesome resources about Commodore world.
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
-- [awesome-local-ai](https://github.com/msb-msb/awesome-local-ai) - A curated list of resources for running AI locally on consumer hardware.
 - [awesome-vertical-federated-learning](https://github.com/ngc436/awesome-vertical-federated-learning) - A curated list of advancements in Vertical Federated Learning, frameworks and libraries.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .